piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 ## How to use
+1. Paste project instructions into project instructions
-Paste "project instructions" into project instructions Create a style
+2. Paste style into a style

-(I've been running this all tools off, but Artifacts may help)
+I've been running this all tools off, but Artifacts may help Get rid of thinking with /nothink.
+Will probably reduce power but still functional

 ## Changelog
 - 0.0.0 new